Cut Foot Sioux Lakes, Minnesota, USA

 Also known as: Big Cut Foot Sioux Lake, Little Cut Foot Sioux Lake

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Cut Foot Sioux Lakes.
+Welcome to the ultimate guide to Cut Foot Sioux Lakes!
+Article topics include:

 Few people have heard of the Northeast Minnesota destination of Cut Foot Sioux Lakes.
 Connected to neighboring Lake Winnibigoshish, the Cut Foot Sioux Lakes share in all of the fun and attract less of a crowd than their larger neighbor.
 This makes the lakes an ideal place for a vacation filled with fun, sun, fishing and solitude.
 Big Cut Foot Sioux is connected to Little Cut Foot Sioux by an easily navigated channel called Williams Narrows.
 The Narrows is one of several features of the large, joined lakes that meander into bays, channels and backwaters.
 Numerous points jutting into the lake form hidden coves of quiet water.
 Over 100 miles of shoreline are perfect for exploring the watery margins of Chippewa National Forest.
 This is the stuff vacation dreams are made of-for both fishermen and paddle sports fans.